dmoloney76/year3-story-2018/README.md

-This story is about a man named Frank who is struggling to survive in a world which has been overrun by artificial intelligent life forms.
+This story is about a man named Frank who is struggling to survive in a world which has been overrun by an artificial intelligent group know as the New World Order.

 CHAPTER ONE (Hope) - deals with the hope that keeps Frank going <Draft>